vrtmrz/obsidian-livesync/updates.md

     - Setting sync file will be detected only if it has been configured now.
       - And its log will be shown only while the verbose log is enabled.
     - Customisation file enumeration has got less blingy.
+    - Deletion of files is now reliably synchronised.
   - Fixed and improved:
     - In-editor-status is now shown in the following areas:
       - Note editing pane (Source mode and live-preview mode).